Who Can Join Greek Life at Trinity?

 Networking: Greek Life can provide incredible networking opportunities for students after college.
 Whether through a chapter’s own alumni base, or the national organization, you will find that your fellow brothers and sisters want to help.

-Philanthropy: Over the 2017-2018 academic year, Greek organizations held 75 philanthropy events helping to raise over $15,000 for various local and national charities.
+Philanthropy: Annually, Greek organizations holds an average of 75 philanthropy events helping to raise over $15,000 for various local and national charities.
 Greek Life at Trinity prides itself on giving back to the community.

 Leadership: Fraternities and Sororities provide students amazing leadership opportunities.
 Every chapter oversees electing their own leadership who run the organization.
 These positions help teach students to manage a budget, organize meetings, speak in public and motivate others.
 These skills help to benefit a student throughout their life.

 Sisterhood/ Brotherhood: Greek life fosters lifelong friendships and national networks which can be beneficial while at college, and in the years following.

 It is important to note that while Greek Life provides many benefits to Trinity students, it is certainly not required or necessary for any student.
 With 25% of students involved in Greek life, it is an amazing opportunity, however Trinity provides many other organizations and clubs for students, whether they are involved in Greek Life or not.